 The Post Separation Cooperative Parenting Program can be accessed by all separated parents seeking to learn skills to improve communication, reduce conflict and support their children.

 It is also designed to complement the Family Dispute Resolution Service (Mediation).
-The Children in Focus Information Session (detailed below) is a required pre-requisite to mediation at the Mount Gambier Family Relationship Centre.

 The Post Separation Cooperative Parenting program consists of the following: